Wyntuition/jekyll-now/todo/02-work-internal.md

 [FIRST/PERODIC]
 - [How often meet?
 - What kind of feedback do you want?
-    - fb on better TL from account; blunt
-    - nebulous things in org - things are expected of xperts, leaders etc.
-    - where are things coming from? (i.e. Jeff said...)
-    - next step w/i Excella; long term fits, impact, home (i.e. run this initative), niche, Excella expert

-- Any feedback/criticism for me?
+- Please provide any feedback/criticism for me?
 Share some that I learned.
-    - getting value
-    - more direction, help with goals
-    - start convo to rethink priorities; map back strategically

 [REGULAR]
-- Feedback from others, myself
+- Feedback from others, myself; feedback for me
 - Project chat (status, satisfaction); BD
 - career prospects, etc.
     - tech, not